josnin/vue-form-elle/README.md

 ```

-### Built In Validation using the Javascript Validation API
+### Builtin Validation using the Javascript Validation API

 #### code
 ```javascript